adrianmoo2/adrianmoo2.github.io/README.md

 -Modified "College Schoolwork" inappropriate text
 -Moved "Projects" section to before the "About" section; need to modify the layout and background
 -Started Adjusting "About" section heavily; nearly finished with layout and design
 -Started making 3d portrait flip for portrait in "About" section
+-Added flip animation for "Skills" section (animate.css cdn)
+-Added wow.js to delay flip animation for "Skills" section until user sees content pop into view.
+Then, delays .5s to animation flip